-Tours typically start at 10am and last approximately 90 minutes.
-Our tours are typically docent-led, to allow students to maximize their learning and have the opportunity to ask questions of a trained volunteer or staff member.
+Tours start at 10am and last approximately 90 minutes.
+Our tours are docent-led, to allow students to maximize their learning and have the opportunity to ask questions of a trained volunteer or staff member.
 Teachers and parent chaperones are essential to support this experience.

-• $10 per Student
+• $12 per Student

-• 1 teacher per every 30 students free
+• 1 teacher per class is free

-Onsite Programs
+Guided Programs

 Group of preschoolers watching a presentation

-Blackland Prairie Tour
+Life on the Blackland Prairie

 FAQs